strikoder/offsec-interviews/hr-questions.md

 - **How do you handle criticism?**

-I believe constrtuve critizisim helps me improved (mention smth about grad project) and how your felow students helped you improved and got the best graduatino project among friends in my class.
+I believe  constructive criticism helps me improve (mention smth about grad project, a big project your worked on ...etc) and how your felow students helped you improved and got the best graduatino project among friends in my class.

 - **How do you handle conflict with coworkers?**

-by always taking postive steps to rectify it quckly, I always try to solve it quickly.
+By always taking postive steps to rectify it quckly.
 Some would ask their manager to take care of a conflict, but I believe all team mebers should take resonsiblity for it as mature and professional adults.
 I will check my own actions to make sure I wasn't contribtuing to it before speaking to the othe peson in private to be both comfortable.

-- **Can you describe a time when you failed at something?
-How did you handle it?**

 - **What steps do you take to improve your skills continuously?**

-- **Which certifications or skills are you planning to pursue next?**

 ---